Aakankshy/Exon/history/creation-myth.md

 With every note, history was reversed and rewritten and at the end of her piece, she returned to her position as a member of the Council and witnessed (alongside the others) the universe reborn.

-Yet the one thing that even she could not erase entirely was Vix which remained as a reminder to the Ancient Ones what could happen if their powers were misused.
+Yet the one thing that even she could not erase entirely was Nix which remained as a reminder to the Ancient Ones what could happen if their powers were misused.

 The world returned to normal as though it had never been erased and it was only after astronomers caught sight of the inexplicable, new celestial body in the sky that the world began to realize that something was off.